Kamal Haasan's unrealized projects: Ponniyin Selvan

 In the late 1980s, Kamal Haasan and director Mani Ratnam worked together on adopting Kalki Krishnamurthy's historical novel Ponniyin Selvan into a film.
-Composer Ilaiyaraaja and cinematographer P. C. Sreeram became attached to the project, while actors including Sathyaraj and Prabhu were cast in pivotal roles.
+Composer Ilaiyaraaja and cinematographer P. C. Sreeram became attached to the project, with Sridevi, Rekha, Sathyaraj and Prabhu cast in pivotal roles.
 Ratnam revealed that he worked on a first draft of the film alongside Kamal Haasan, who had bought the rights of the novel from M. G. Ramachandran, but the pair shelved their plan as the project did not make financial sense at the time.

 In an interview with Filmfare in January 1994, director Mani Ratnam stated that it remained one of his "dream projects" and that he had hoped to work on during his career.
 Kamal Haasan then attempted to make the story into a forty-part television series, and worked with writer Ra.
 Ki.
 Rangarajan on the screenplay, but the project was later stalled.

+Ratnam later made the film and split it into 2 parts which were released in 2022 and 2023 respectively, with Kamal Haasan working on the film as a narrator.
+The film featured an ensemble cast including Vikram, Aishwarya Rai Bachchan, Karthi, Jayam Ravi and Trisha.

 1990s

 Athi Veerapandiyan

 In the early 1990s, Gangai Amaran agreed terms to direct a film titled Athi Veerapandiyan starring Kamal Haasan in the lead role.
-The film was based on jallikattu and Aishwarya was signed to portray the leading female role.
+The film was based on jallikattu and Aishwaryaa Bhaskaran was signed to portray the leading female role.
 However Kamal Haasan later opted out of the film and instead began work on another rural drama, Thevar Magan (1992), directed by Bharathan.
 He later credited Gangai Amaran for the idea of the song "Sandhu Pottu" from the film, which was initially meant for Athi Veerapandiyan.

 In 2016, Gangai Amaran alleged that his brother Ilaiyaraaja had effectively told Kamal Haasan to stop working on the project, during an ego clash between the two brothers.